Clear Waves (Windows) -- RF Spectrum Analyzer & Frequency Coordination For RF Explorer

 Intermodulation Analysis & Frequency Coordination

-Utilizing the existing hardware designs offered by the RF Explorer and Signal Hound spectrum analyzers we have engineered software that is geared toward sound reinforcement users.
+Utilizing the existing hardware platform offered by the RF Explorer spectrum analyzer, Clear Waves was designed with sound engineers in mind.
 The software and documentation included with Clear Waves allow even a novice user to get up to speed in no time and start making informed decisions about frequency coordination.
-Though many of its features are well suited for wireless professional audio production and AV integration, Clear Waves is a sensitive and accurate, broadband RF spectrum analyzer that is an excellent tool for general commercial and industrial RF work.
+Though many of its features are well suited for wireless professional audio production, Clear Waves is a sensitive and accurate, broadband RF spectrum analyzer that is an excellent tool for general commercial and industrial RF work where the goal is to monitor for RF interference and coordinate multiple wireless transmitters.

-• The RF Explorer and Signal Hound devices are true spectrum analyzers and scan more than 100x faster than a WinRADio scanner.
+- The RF Explorer devices are true spectrum analyzers and scan more than 100x faster than a WinRADio scanner.
 This means more data points can be collected per trace, which also translates to greater accuracy.

-• The RF Explorer and Signal Hound spectrum analyzers connect to a PC (laptop or desktop) via USB cable — which is used not only for communication with software running on the PC, but also for power.
+- The RF Explorer spectrum analyzers connect to a PC (laptop or desktop) via USB cable -- which is used not only for communication with software running on the PC, but also for power.
 The WinRADio scanner required either an external power pack or an AC adapter plugged into a wall outlet.

-Clear Waves is a very unique tool.
+Clear Waves is a unique tool.
 There is no other product on the market that combines both real-time RF spectrum and intermodulation analysis with automatic charting of open white space and optimal channel assignments.
-Affordably priced (with prices beginning at $295 USD), Clear Waves is a “game changer” — imagine no more guess work when it comes to configuring your wireless gear.
+Affordably priced (beginning at $295 USD), Clear Waves is a "game changer" -- imagine no more guess work when it comes to configuring your wireless gear.